 - Psycholinguistics (LING-UA 5, LING-UA 43, LING-UA 54, LING-UA 59)

 - Structure of a modern language (LING-UA 10, LING-UA 42, LING-UA 44, LING-UA 9032)

 Eligibility: A student must spend a minimum of three full semesters in residence at the College of Arts and Science.
 Attendance at NYU Paris counts toward such residence.
 The student must maintain an overall GPA of at least 3.65 and a major average of 3.65 or higher.
 Students who wish to pursue honors should apply to the departmental director of honors during their junior year.

-Requirements for honors: In addition to completion of all major requirements including a Senior Seminar (FREN-UA 991, 992), candidates for French honors must also enroll in Honors Thesis (FREN-UA 995), a 4-point course taken over both semesters of the senior year (2 points in the fall, 2 points in the spring).
+Requirements for honors: In addition to completion of all major requirements including a Senior Seminar (FREN-UA 991, 992), candidates for French honors must also enroll in a 6-points course sequence: French Research Lab (FREN-UA 995), a 2-point course taken in fall semester of the senior year and in two 2-points independent studies (FREN-UA 997, 998) in the fall and in the spring under the supervision of a thesis advisor.
 This Honors Thesis course sequence cannot count toward completion of the credit requirements for the French major.

-The honors thesis: A work of scholarship and/or criticism in the field of French or Francophone literature or culture.
-The thesis is ordinarily written in French (25 pages minimum); exceptionally, students may petition to write it in English (40 to 60 pages).
+The Honors Thesis: A work of scholarship and/or criticism in the field of French or Francophone literature or culture.
+The thesis is ordinarily written in French (25 pages minimum) or in English (40 to 60 pages).
 The seminar professor and the thesis adviser determine based on this work and an oral defense whether to recommend the student for an honors degree.
-A grade of at least A-minus is required for the award of honors in French.
+A grade of at least A-minus is required for the award of Honors in French.